srinivas-2019/GitTraining/README.md

-# GitTraining
+# GitTraining heading
+## sub heading
 Repository created for training on Git
 This is for working directory